majorgamerjay/to_our_future/src/vol_1_page_24.md

 came coughing out of her and a one last strike from my hand to her face, she died completely.

-*I can't believe it, I murdered a person.*
+*I can't believe it, I murdered a defenseless person.*

 I started losing my sanity.
 I couldn't believe I murdered an almost dead and vulnerable person.
 I never did such a